Ratzifutzi/game-portfolio/projects/2019/08 First Core Game/README.md

 A game, where you have to keep the reactor under control.
 Make sure it's not too hot, and not too cold.
 I only coded the meltdown.
 There were Blast Doors that close in emergency situations, but they stopped working due to deprecated content used from the Roblox Engine, which have been sunsetted.
 I wanted to add multiple teams with many different roles.

 ### Codebase
 Everything created by me.
 Cannot upload codebase due to the old age of the project and my export tool does not support it.
+The code is a pretty big mess and I will never reproduce code like that.